xapp-project/xapp-project/Specification.md

 ### Operating System

 XApps MUST be able to run in a Linux environment.
-The support of other operating systems is optional.
+Support for other operating systems is welcome, though optional.

 ### Usage of standards